-The National Association for the Practice of Anthropology offers the annual Student Achievement Award to recognize undergraduate and graduate student contributions in the area of practicing and applied anthropology.
-The Award recognizes students globally who have excelled in the field, and provides opportunities for those who have conducted original research/projects in any applied context to be recognized during the AAA annual meetings and have their work considered for publication in the Annals of Anthropological Practice.
+The National Association for the Practice of Anthropology offers the annual Student Achievement Awards to recognize graduate and undergraduate student contributions in the area of practicing and applied anthropology.
+The Awards recognizes graduate and undergraduate students globally who have excelled in the field and provides opportunities for those who have conducted original research/projects in any applied context to be recognized during the AAA annual meetings and have their work considered for publication in the Annals of Anthropological Practice.

 A panel of anthropological practitioners will review all student paper submissions.
 Awardees will receive a certificate of recognition and will be acknowledged during the NAPA Business Meeting at the AAA annual meeting.
-Awardees will be listed in this website’s Student Achievement Award archive, and abstracts will be included when available.
 Outstanding papers will be considered for publication in the Annals of Anthropological Practice.

 Students are encouraged to have the papers reviewed by an academic adviser apprised of the criteria below before submission, although this is not mandatory.

 Criteria for Evaluation

 Successful applicants will have read through and followed the award criteria closely.
 Papers will be judged on the following criteria.
 The paper:

 ● clearly states the problem or issue being investigated